lbo462/course-notes/arm/arm.md

 The DTCH is still the channel where all your data goes though.

 The DCCH channel gives informations about the channel, such as the modulation to use, the power, the resources blocks and so on.
+It a called a **scheduling**.

 Such as it was in the RRC IDLE state, the DL also contains the broadcast channel for the same purposes (see [RRC IDLE](#rrc-idle)).
 The difference lies within the paging channel.
 There's no more use for it since the user is connected.
 The Location DB contains the correct location of the user and it won't be a problem to reach him.

 But, we might have a problem if the user starts to move, right ?

 Right !
-That's the subject of the next section.
+That's the subject of the [next section](#keep-moving).

-*- I love my transitions.*
+But first, I need to apologize because I might have simplified thing.
+In fact, a full connection requires being in the state RRC CONNECTED (to be be connected to the RAN) and in the state EMM ATTACH (to be connected to the CN).

+> Time to read about [(E)MM](#emm--enhanced-mobility-management).

+## PDCP : Packet Data Convergence Protocol

+    TODO

+# Connection to the CN

+## (E)MM : (Enhanced) Mobility Management

+The EMM protocol, such as RRC is a connected protocol.
+It is the layer just above RRC, same level as IP or the Voice protocol.
+This layer and all the ones above defines the **non-access stratum** while the belows layers are the **access stratum**.

+The above layers can be **SMS** (*Short Media Service*), **SM** (*Session Management*), **SS** (*Supplementary Source*) or **CC** (*Call Control*).

+It defines two states :
+- EMM DETACH (disconnected from the CN)
+- EMM ATTACH (connected to the CN)

+Hence, we have to deal with two connected layers.

+## RRC x (E)MM

+Here, we have two protocols, each defining two states.
+That leads to four possible states.
+And because a hundred words couldn't explain best than a scheme, here's what we have :

+    TODO the scheme

+## Summary

+That was a lot so let's gather all of that into a quick summary.

+The RRC protocol allows a connection between the user domain and the RAN.

+The EMM protocol allows a connection between the user domain and the CN and requires the RRC CONNECTED state.
+It can be replaced by IP for certain services, or by the Voice protocol.

+Here's what the protocol stack looks like :

+    TODO protocol stack scheme

 # Keep moving